nemisj/docs/cv.md

 __Achievements__ :

-* Creating widgets for web-based client framework ( using dojo.js )
+* Creating widgets for web-based client framework ( using dojotoolkit )

+This was the beginning of the Mendix history and my proffesional career.
+Their idea is very simple, to build, run and deploy app using Mendidx Platform.
+Mendix Platform includes Business Modeler, which is used to build an app and deploy it to the  Mendix Application Server.
+Mendix Client Framework,  single-page client framework which runs deployed app in the browser.

-	This was the beginning of the Mendix history.
-They started developing single-page framework based on dojo.
-While dojo had at that time already some stack of ui widgets, there was a lack for custom widgets which Mendix was planning to use.
-I was resposnsible for writing custom wideget and other ui components.
+At that time Mendix Client Framework was based on the dojotoolkit ( http://dojotoolkit.org/), and even though dojo had at that time already some stack of ui widgets, there was a lack for custom widgets which Mendix was planning to use.
+So my role as a student at this startup company was to code different custom widgets and other ui components.

-__Keywords__: Native javascript, dojo.js
+__Keywords__: Native javascript, dojotoolkit

 ## Technologies:

-languages: JavaScript ( including ECMAScript 6 ), CSS3,  HTML5, Python, Java/J2EE, bash-scipting, C# .NET, C ( basis ),  Assembly ( basis ), Clojure ( basis )
+Languages: JavaScript ( including ECMAScript 6 ), CSS3,  HTML5, Python, Java/J2EE, bash-scipting, C# .NET, C ( basis ),  Assembly ( basis ), Clojure ( basis )

 Methodolgies: SCRUM, ITIL, Rational Unified Process ( RUP ), Extreme Programming (XP)